jhipster/generator-jhipster/rfcs/2-jhipster-rfc-jhipster-control-center.md

 ### Description of features

-Once logged into the **JHipster Control Center**, the user will be able to view his administrator UI which present operational data coming from his JHipster applications.
+Once logged into the **JHipster Control Center**, the user will be able to view his administrator UI which presents operational data coming from his JHipster applications.
 Typical data available from there will include:

 - Health and readiness statuses
 - List of application instances and their metadata